sdc17/Data-Visualization/README.md

   - Cluster Analysis

 ### Disclaimer
 Feel free to use, but I am not responsible for any possible adverse consequences.
+And if you find this repo useful, you may consider ving me 50 for Crazy Thursday.